-- A. Specific Objectives for Using Interest Rate Swaps.
+- 4.2.1 Approach and Objectives.
+Interest Rate Swaps and options (swaps) are Derivatives that can help HRSD meet important financial objectives.
+Properly used, these instruments can increase HRSD's financial flexibility, provide opportunities for interest rate savings or enhanced investment yields, and help HRSD manage its balance sheet through better matching of assets and liabilities. - A. Specific Objectives for Using Interest Rate Swaps.
 HRSD may consider the use of specific Interest Rate Swaps if they meet one or more of the benefits previously described in this Policy or if they: - (1) Result in an expected lower net borrowing cost than traditional debt alternatives; - (2) Result in an improved capital structure (e.g., altered pattern of debt service payments or to create variable rate exposure) or better asset/liability matching; - (3) Cap, limit, or hedge HRSD's exposure to changes in interest rates on a particular financial transaction; or - (4) Provide a specific benefit not otherwise available. - (5) Swaps must not be speculative or create unreasonable risk.
 Each swap will be reviewed on a case-by-case basis to determine whether or not the level of risk is appropriate for HRSD.
-Examples of swaps that HRSD considers speculative and which create unreasonable risk include, without limitation: - Basis Swaps; - Constant Maturity Swaps; - Knock-in Options on Swaps; - Interest Rate Swaps that including a floating index multiplier greater than 1.0 (e.g., three times SIFMA); and - Interest Rate Swaps that are not associated with a specific bond issue. - (6) HRSD prefers Swaps that meet the "consistent critical terms method" for evaluating the effectiveness of Interest Rate Swaps as defined by the Governmental Accounting Standards Board in Statement #53: Accounting and Financial Reporting for Derivative Instruments. - B. Prohibited Interest Rate Swap Features.
-HRSD will not use Interest Rate Swaps that: - (1) Are speculative or create extraordinary leverage or risk; - (2) Lack adequate liquidity to terminate without incurring a significant bid/ask spread; - (3) Provide insufficient price transparency to allow reasonable valuation; or
+Examples of swaps that HRSD considers speculative, and which create unreasonable risk include, without limitation: - Basis Swaps; - Constant Maturity Swaps; - Knock-in Options on Swaps; - Interest Rate Swaps that including a floating index multiplier greater than 1.0 (e.g., three times SIFMA); and - Interest Rate Swaps that are not associated with a specific bond issue. - (6) HRSD prefers Swaps that meet the "consistent critical terms method" for evaluating the effectiveness of Interest Rate Swaps as defined by the Governmental Accounting Standards Board in Statement #53: Accounting and Financial Reporting for Derivative Instruments.

-Adopted: May 26, 2009

-Commission Revision: May 26, 2020

-Effective: July 1, 2020
+of 60

-(4) Are not reasonably uniform to the risk evaluation criteria by this Policy.

-C. Legal Authority.
+- B. Prohibited Interest Rate Swap Features.
+HRSD will not use Interest Rate Swaps that: - (1) Are speculative or create extraordinary leverage or risk; - (2) Lack adequate liquidity to terminate without incurring a significant bid/ask spread; - (3) Provide insufficient price transparency to allow reasonable valuation; or - (4) Are not reasonably uniform to the risk evaluation criteria by this Policy. - C. Legal Authority.
 As stated in Section 29 of HRSD's Enabling Act, as amended by the Virginia General Assembly on March 11, 2008,

-"With respect to contracts concerning interest rates, currency, cash flow and other basis, the District may enter into any contract that the Commission determines to be necessary or appropriate to place any obligation or investment of the District, as represented by bonds or the investment of their proceeds, in whole or in part, on the interest rate, cash flow or other basis desired by the Commission.
+"With respect to contracts concerning interest rates, currency, cash" flow and other basis, the District may enter into any contract that the Commission determines to be necessary or appropriate to place any obligation or investment of the District, as represented by bonds or the investment of their proceeds, in whole or in part, on the interest rate, cash flow or other basis desired by the Commission.
 Such contracts may include, without limitation, contracts commonly known as interest rate swap agreements, rate locks, forward purchase agreements, and futures or contracts providing for payments based on levels of, or changes in, interest rates.
 Such contracts or arrangements may be entered into by the District in connection with, or incidental to, entering into or maintaining any (i) agreement that secures bonds or (ii) investment, or contract providing for investment, otherwise authorized by law.
 These contracts and arrangements may contain such payment, security, default, remedy, and other terms and conditions as determined by the Commission, after giving due consideration to the creditworthiness of the counterparty or other obligated party, including any rating by any nationally recognized rating agency."